profmikegreene/conference-proposals/drafts/educause-2018.md

 This session will be discussing NGDLE from two different sides of the relationship.
 Duke sees a sea of options and is envisioning how we bring it all together for students in a single interface for locating, a map of sorts.
 Penn State has developed technology solutions and user experience considerations for helping bridge this in real world courses that are utilizing it's NGDLE.

 Penn State is developing a powerful, decentralized authoring solution known as HAX which helps make our vision of NGDLE possible.
-This tool is open source and publicly available and we will encourage participants to play with the technology during the session and envision what kinds of course experiences they could build if this solution were part of their current technology landscape.
+This tool is open source and publicly available, and we will encourage participants to play with the technology during the session and envision what kinds of course experiences they could build if this solution were part of their current technology landscape.

 The last 20 minutes of the session will be discussion-based.
 We will lead a discussion where attendees can share how they are interpreting and applying NGDLE concepts at their schools and what local contexts are most important for accomplishing NGDLE projects.
-We will then see how these concepts could have its learner experiences enhanced with the tools and concepts presented throughout.
+We will then see how these schools could have their learner experiences enhanced with the tools and strategies presented throughout.

-Q&A on our projects will be accepted but we hope to steer the conversation towards the similarities and differences between school's interpretation and application of NGDLE concepts as well as the relationships and partnerships needed to bring NGDLE into practice at a university.
+Q&A on our projects will be accepted, but we hope to steer the conversation towards the similarities and differences between schools' interpretations and applications of NGDLE concepts as well as the relationships and partnerships needed to bring NGDLE into practice at a university.

-If the conference has a particular active learning or participation vendor of choice, we would be happy to explore how they could be leveraged in my session.

 ### Session Delivery Format
 * Discussion (Typically 60 minutes – Maximum of four presenters, including moderator)